 You’ve done it!
 You found a great architect and now have concrete plans for your kitchen remodeling Houston and bathroom remodeling Houston.
 By now you’re probably itching to get things started, and who wouldn’t be!
 A remodeled kitchen or bathroom is fun to think about.
-But before you do, take a look at these steps on how to choose the best contractor for your home remodel.
+But before you do, take a look at these steps on how to choose the best home remodeling contractor for your home to remodel.

 Vet all potential contractors, even friends, and family.

 Step 1: Ask Around

 Do you know of any friends or relatives who’ve had their home remodeled recently?
 Maybe a coworker mentioned having their bathroom redone.
 These are the perfect people to talk to first.
 So when you’re chatting about it, get names, numbers, and answers to these questions:

 - Was the finished work within their budget?

 - If there were changes, were the changes reasonable?
 Or did they feel out of place?